 Before I ever began on this journey of blog writing, I was a dedicated blog reader.
 Before the days of Bloglovin, there was Google Reader (RIP…) and my Google Reader was packed to the brim with all kinds of blogs!
 From food, to fashion, to health, my days always started with the TODAY show and my daily blog reading ritual.
 Some people read the paper, I read blogs.

-But of course when Amie reached out asking if I would like to see a copy of the book and share it with you guys, I jumped at the opportunity.
+One of the first blogs I read on the daily was my friend Amie’s, The Healthy Apple.
+I have always been blown away by Amie’s courage, strength and honesty when it came to her journey and helping others through their journeys.
+When she reached out asking if I’d like a copy of her cookbook, Eating Clean I obviously jumped at the opportunity.
 Not only do I get to support a friend as she’s tackled an unbelievably time-intensive project, but also share a delicious recipe with you.
 I could never have anticipated that I’d get more than just healthy and flavorful recipes from Eating Clean!

-Amie shares how’s she’s completely revamped her lifestyle to treat several illnesses including PCOS, Lyme disease and IGA deficiency, among others.
+Amie shares how she’s completely revamped her lifestyle to treat several illnesses including PCOS, Lyme disease and IGA deficiency, among others.
 But beyond just her tips and healthful recipes for illness treatment, she’s provided valuable information on illness prevention and simple tricks on balancing your hormones (a key to optimal health!), skin health and overall digestive function.
+I love how comprehensive this cookbook is!

 Lemon Herb Zucchini Noodle Salad